4 Reasons to Use Serverless Architecture in Healthcare

 Top 4 Reasons to Use Serverless System in Healthcare

 Serverless apps prove that this technology is no more just a buzzword in the industry.
 Here are four benefits that make serverless function in healthcare so attractive.

 For starters, cloud providers handle administration maintenance, and security, as well as hardware and software updates.
-Giants such as AWS, Azure, and Google are HIPAA-compliant and ensure security best practices to protect their services from cyberattacks or data leaks.
+Giants such as AWS, Azure, and Google are HIPAA-compliant and ensure cloud security best practices to protect their services from cyberattacks or data leaks.